vshakitskiy/wskiy.de/writing/Making my own web server.md

 }
 ```

-One important thing to mention is that packets can arrive in fragments.
-You might receive “GET / H” in one packet and “TTP/1.1rn…” in the next.
-The parser needs to accumulate these fragments in a buffer until it has enough data to parse a complete HTTP request.
+> One important thing to mention is that packets can arrive in fragments.
+You might receive `"GET / H"` in one packet and `"TTP/1.1\r\n…"` in the next.
+The parser needs to accumulate these fragments in a buffer until it has enough data to parse a complete *HTTP* request.

 This parser worked for basic test cases, but I quickly realized it had problems.
-For example, the parser wasn’t following best practices as I was implementing my own HTTP request type instead of using the official `gleam_http` package that is used in every Gleam project related to HTTP.
+For example, the parser wasn't following best practices as I was implementing my own *HTTP* request type instead of using the official [*gleam\_http*](https://github.com/gleam-lang/http) package that is used in every Gleam project related to *HTTP*.
 Also, with that parser logic, the whole request body was loaded into memory.
 What if there is a very big body stream?
 Or what if the request handler doesn't need to read the body at all?
 That could lead to the parser wasting too much time on a single request.
 With quick brainstorming and suggestions from the Gleam community, I learned better approaches and refactored everything.

-### Refactoring the whole codebase
+## Refactoring the whole codebase

 Gleam is great because we can use external functions and types from the runtime.
-Since Gleam compiles to Erlang, we can use its battle-tested functions directly.
-Instead of writing my own HTTP parser (which was slow and buggy), I discovered `erlang:decode_packet`, which has been used for parsing HTTP for decades.
-It is incredibly efficient and handles HTTP edge cases I hadn’t even thought about.
+Since Gleam compiles to *Erlang*, we can use its battle-tested functions directly.
+Instead of writing my own *HTTP* parser (which was slow and buggy), I discovered [`erlang:decode_packet`](https://www.erlang.org/doc/apps/erts/erlang.html#decode_packet/3), which has been used for parsing *HTTP* for decades.
+It is incredibly efficient and handles *HTTP* edge cases I hadn't even thought about.
 In the end, I built a wrapper on top of it to make the function work nicely with Gleam:

 ```erlang
 % Finalized version used in v1 of ewe